rockcen9/bevy_pin/README.md

 The default host is `127.0.0.1:15702`.
 You can append `?host=192.168.1.100:15702` to the URL to connect to a completely different address.

+> [!WARNING]
+> This project is currently under active development.
+Features are subject to change.

 ## Native Alternative

 Run `cargo run` from the project directory.
 By default, it will keep trying to connect to <http://127.0.0.1:15702>.